 In February 2004, we filed a shelf registration statement with the Securities and Exchange Commission to sell up to \$50 million of common or preferred stock.
-Under this registration statement, shares may be sold periodically to provide additional funds for our operations.
+Under this registration statement, shares could have been sold periodically to provide additional funds for our operations.
 In March 2004, we completed a sale of 3,075,000 shares of our common stock offered under the registration statement at a price of \$5.00 per share, for gross proceeds of approximately \$15.4 million.
 Net proceeds were approximately \$14.4 million.
 In March 2006, we completed a sale of 3,076,924 shares of our common stock offered under the registration statement at a price of \$3.25 per share, for gross proceeds of approximately \$10 million.
-Net proceeds were approximately \$9.4 million.
+Net proceeds were approximately \$9.3 million.
+This registration statement expired in February 2007.

-6. Subsequent Events
+7. Subsequent Events